 4. Application for admission

-4.1 An applicant for admission must complete and submit an approved application form and provide documentation required to support the application, including but not restricted to copies of academic transcripts and testamurs, a brief outline of the intended area of research (this must be provided electronically to facilitate application of text matching software), and, where relevant, a portfolio of peer-reviewed or refereed research publications or other research works, or a portfolio of original creative works.
-Relevant Form: Application for Admission to Higher Degree by Research.
+4.1 An applicant for admission must complete and submit an approved application form and provide documentation required to support the application, including but not restricted to academic transcripts and testamurs, a brief outline of the intended area of research (this must be provided electronically to facilitate application of text matching software), and, where relevant, a portfolio of peer-reviewed or refereed research publications or other research works, or a portfolio of original creative works.

 The University reserves the right to request original or certified copies of supporting documentation (e.g. academic transcripts and completion certificates) as part of the admission process, as a condition of offer or at any time during candidature.

-4.2 Applications for admission to candidature are considered by the relevant Faculty of enrolment and the Research Degrees Committee.
-The decision to offer candidature to an applicant shall be based on:
+4.2 Applications for admission to candidature are considered by the proposed School of enrolment.
+Admission decisions shall be based on:

 (a) the applicant meeting the requirements for admission; and